 3. Border Collie

 Often seen adorning first-place ribbons in a wide variety of canine sports, the Border Collie is an agile, intelligent, and healthy dog.
-People bred them to herd livestock, and their willingness to work regularly puts them in winners’ circles for obedience, agility, and flyball.
-They’re not happy unless they have a job to do, and they’re not the dog for a person who prefers to stay indoors or works long hours away from home.
+People bred them to herd livestock, and their willingness to work puts them in winners’ circles for obedience, agility, and flyball.
+They’re not happy unless they have a job to do.
+So, they’re not the dog for a person who prefers to stay indoors or works long hours away from home.
 All that physical activity helps keep their bodies active, and they stay agile late into their senior years.
-Border Collies typically live to be around 15 years old.
+Border Collies live to be around 15 years old.

 Like many herding breeds, the main health concern for Border Collies has to do with their eyes.
 They’re prone to developing progressive retinal atrophy and collie eye anomaly.
 Deafness, hip dysplasia, and epilepsy are also somewhat common.
 Regular vet checkups are important for early detection.
 Overall, Border Collies are a hardy dog breed.
 Responsible breeders regularly screen for specific conditions.